Nictiz/Nictiz-tooling-R4-QA/README.md

 ### Terminology checking

 Terminology checking is one of the most complex topics of profile validation.
 One has to deal with national versions of code systems -- the Dutch edition of SNOMED in particular for our use case and with poor behaviour regarding display values.
 This tool includes the option to inspect use the default terminology server, the Nationale Terminologieserver (with the default terminology server as fallback) or to disable terminology checking altogether.
 There's is also a built-in tool to inspect all traffic with the terminology server.

+By default terminology checking it is opiniated about several of options:
+* The Dutch version of SNOMED is used, and both Dutch and English are allowed for display values.
+* Display issues are reported as warnings, not as errors (the default behaviour of the Validator is to report them as errors).
+* When a code is encountered that falls outside an extensible bound ValueSet, no warning is emitted (the default behaviour of the Validator is to emit a warning).
+This can be overridden in the different usage scenarios.

 ### Silencing issues